 Unfortunately, the Archive of Our Own is currently inaccessible in China.
 We've investigated, and it is not due to anything on our end.
 We're keeping Chinese users updated on our Weibo: https://t.co/B4r3IEj0fU— AO3 Status (@AO3_Status) February 29, 2020

 The news immediately spawned unverified rumors that one of China’s biggest recent fandoms had inspired the ban.
 The Untamed is an internationally popular 2019 Chinese web series based on a queer romance novel originally published online.
 And there are more than 14,000 fanfics related to The Untamed on AO3.
-The rumors, which surfaced from within the Chinese internet, involved the large adjacent fandom for The Untamed’s main actor, Xiao Zhan, and focused on unsubstantiated reports of a harassment campaign launched by critics of Xiao Zhan against AO3 fanfic writers who wrote about him.
+The rumors, which surfaced from within the Chinese internet, involved the large adjacent fandom for The Untamed’s main actor, Xiao Zhan, and focused on unsubstantiated reports of a harassment campaign launched by fans of Xiao Zhan against AO3 fanfic writers who wrote about him.
 (Fans have denied responsibility and argued that the campaign was orchestrated by critics.)

 The Untamed premiered on Netflix in October and has only grown its following since then, while Xiao Zhan has become a huge celebrity since the show’s release.
 So the idea that fanfiction about the actor had led to the reported censorship of AO3 within China brought widespread alarm, finger-pointing, and outcry, with fans issuing calls to “protect Xiao Zhan” from further harassment.
 On March 1, after a day of online outrage, Xiao’s studio reportedly issued a public apology for “occupying public resources.”